pallets/click/docs/bashcomplete.rst

 - ``incomplete`` - The partial word that is being completed, as a string.
 May be an empty string ``''`` if no characters have been entered yet.

+The returned strings should have spaces appended to them in the case that they cannot be further completed, omitting the space allows the completion to be invoked multiple times, which can be useful for completing path-like strings by searching a database or filesystem.

 Here is an example of using a callback function to generate dynamic suggestions:

 .. click:example::